 Which pests and diseases are in your neighborhood?
 Knowing ahead of time which pests and diseases are likely to affect your fruit and nut trees can help you select varieties that are resistant.
 This means less work for you.

 How many chill hours does your yard get?
 Chill hours are the combined number of hours below 45°F experienced by a tree each year.
-Without adequate chill hours, trees will generally not produce.
-Most of northern California gets 800 to 1,500 chill hours, but Santa Clara County averages less than 450 chill hours each year.
+Without adequate chill hours, trees will generally not produce fruit.

-Fall is the best time to plant bare root trees in San Jose, California, just be sure to plant them at the proper depth.
+Fall is the best time to plant bare root trees.
+Just be sure to plant them at the proper depth.
 This means the flare of the trunk and any grafting are visible above the soil level.
 For the first few years, when your fruit tree produces flowers, it will live a longer, more productive life if you remove those blossoms before they start turning into a crop.
 This gives the tree the time it needs to generate a healthy root system.

 Now start planting!